-Session Objectives This session enables participants to: Technical Paper Define "density of demand" for transport services Analyse the factors effecting the density of demand Suggest strategies for maximising effective demand for rural transport services Case study Describe the financial concept for rural road maintenance Explain the role of subsidies in supporting rural road development Analsye the impact of the Bangladesh project on poverty Reflect on lessons that may be applied to other countries Rural Transport Knowledge Base materials used with this session Matching demand with supply in rural transport.
+Session Objectives By the end of the session participants will be able to: Technical Paper Define 'density of demand' for transport services Analyse the factors effecting the density of demand Create strategies for maximising effective demand for rural transport services Case study Describe the financial concept for rural road maintenance Explain the role of subsidies in supporting rural road development Analyse the impact of the Bangladesh project on poverty Identify lessons that may be applied to other countries Rural Transport Knowledge Base materials used with this session Matching demand with supply in rural transport.
 By: S.D.
-Ellis, TRL Limited Rural roads: a market approach with concepts for finance and organisation By: G. Metschies, GTZ (1998) Training Materials Presentations 4:4a Matching demand with supply in rural transport 4:4b Rural roads: a market approach with concepts for finance and organisation Activity sheets 55 Rural marketing structures 56 Infrastructure development in Bangladesh
+Ellis, TRL Limited Rural roads: a market approach with concepts for finance and organisation By: G. Metschies, GTZ (1998) Training Materials Presentations 4:4a Matching demand with supply in rural transport 4:4b Rural roads: a market approach with concepts for finance and organisation Activity sheets 69 Rural marketing structures 70 Infrastructure development in Bangladesh